-Corporate plans are designed to be the primary planning documents of Commonwealth entities.
+Corporate plans are designed to be the primary planning documents for Commonwealth entities.
 They are prepared annually and set out:

-- how it will know that it has achieved its purposes.
+- how the entity will know that it has achieved its purposes.

 Corporate plan 2016-17

 Department of Immigration and Border Protection Corporate Plan 2016–17 describes our purposes, operating environment, ongoing priorities, capabilities and performance measures.
 It is a roadmap for what we are striving to achieve and how we will get there.